-The Charter School's administration coordinates the collection, analysis, and reporting of pupil achievement data to school staff and to pupil's parents and guardians in order to utilize the data continuously to monitor and improve Synergy Charter Academy's educational program.
-For example, at the beginning of each school year, Synergy Charter Academy holds a parent meeting to explain the school's results from the previous year's administration of state standardized tests.
+The Charter School's administration coordinates the collection, analysis, and reporting of pupil achievement data to school staff and to pupil's parents and guardians in order to utilize the data continuously to monitor and improve Synergy Kinetic Academy's educational program.
+For example, at the beginning of each school year, Synergy Kinetic Academy holds a parent meeting to explain the school's results from the previous year's administration of state standardized tests.
 This information is also explained in the School's newsletter.
 Sharing this information helps parents understand the School's educational focus for the upcoming year so that they can better support the School's efforts (i.e., making sure their children read at home every day).
-Additionally, before each school year begins, Synergy Charter Academy includes an analysis of test scores, which helps the School set its curricular focus and professional development focus for the upcoming year, and it helps to ensure that there is instructional coherence throughout the School during the entire school year.
+Additionally, before each school year begins, Synergy Kinetic Academy conducts an analysis of test scores, which helps the School set its curricular focus and professional development focus for the upcoming year, and it helps to ensure that there is instructional coherence throughout the School during the entire school year.

-The different assessment methods selected ensure that the assessments guide instruction and that there are no surprises at the end of the year.
+The different assessment methods selected ensure that assessment data guides instruction and that there are no surprises at the end of the year.
 For instance, since assessment occurs throughout the year, teachers are able to immediately implement new strategies or re-teach lessons based on their students' current assessment data.
 Additionally, students may be recommended for intervention programs based on the results of on-going assessment data.

-Throughout the school year, parents are informed of their child's academic progress via report cards three times a year and Notices of Unsatisfactory Performance approximately three times a year.
+Throughout the school year, parents are informed of their child's academic progress.
+Official progress reports and/or report cards are generated eight times a year.
+Teachers and counselors may send out interim progress reports as needed.
 Student Success Team meetings are also held throughout the school year with parents if their children are having difficulty meeting grade-level standards.
 Parents are invited to call teachers for private conferences whenever they have a concern about their child's progress.
+Parents are also able to access real time data regarding their child's attendance, assignments, and current grades through Illuminate's online grade portal and smartphone app.

-As a result of Synergy Charter Academy's on-going assessments, teachers, parents/guardians, administrators, and students should always know how well students are performing at any given point in time.
+As a result of Synergy Kinetic Academy's on-going assessments, teachers, parents/guardians, administrators, and students should always know how well students are performing at any given point in time.
 They should not need to wait until the end of the year to find out how well students are performing.
-The entry level assessments will show how Synergy Charter Academy's proactive approach ensures that intervention does not come only when it is too late to do anything about it.
+The entry level assessments will show how Synergy Kinetic Academy's proactive approach ensures that intervention does not come only when it is too late to do anything about it.
 Assessment data is also used throughout the year to help determine professional development needs so that teachers can obtain the help and support they need in order to assist their students in a timely manner.
-For example, if periodic assessment of students' reading fluency scores reveal that students are not yet reading at the benchmark reading fluency rate, professional development will be planned that addresses effective teaching practices that improve students' reading fluency
+For example, if periodic assessment of students' reading fluency scores reveal that students are not yet reading at the benchmark reading fluency rate, professional development will be planned that addresses effective teaching practices that improve students' reading fluency.